Strengthening foundations for supporting Indigenous parents who have experienced complex childhood trauma

-This community-based participatory action research project aims to develop strong foundations for a National Health and Medical Research Council (NHMRC) funded project to co-design screening and support strategies for Aboriginal and Torres Strait Islander parents who have experienced complex trauma.
+This community-based participatory action research project aims to develop strong foundations for a National Health and Medical Research Council (NHMRC) funded project to co-design perinatal (pregnancy to two years after birth) awareness, recognition, assessment and support strategies for Aboriginal and Torres Strait Islander parents who have experienced complex trauma.

 These foundations will be established by:

-- Conducting a mixed methods systematic review of theoretical and empirical evidence of factors which mediate parental healing and/or transmission of intergenerational trauma
+Conducting a mixed methods systematic review of theoretical and empirical evidence of factors which mediate parental healing and/or transmission of intergenerational trauma in the perinatal period

 This project is conducted by Aboriginal and Torres Strait Islander people for Aboriginal and Torres Strait Islander people – with active involvement in all stages of the research, including funding submissions, governance, project leadership, data collection, analysis and dissemination.
 This collaborative research involves investigators from 12 institutions, including La Trobe University, the Victorian Aboriginal Health Service, Murdoch Children's Research Institute, University of Melbourne, We-Alli Pty Ltd, Orygen, South Australian Health and Medical Research Institute, University of Adelaide, Flinders University, James Cook University and Monash University.
 Aboriginal and Torres Strait Islander community leaders, service providers, policy makers and families will be invited to be involved in the co-design process.

 identification of all relevant services/key stakeholders involved in supporting Aboriginal and Torres Strait Islander parents with complex trauma across three project jurisdictions (Northern Territory, South Australia and Victoria)

 meaningful engagement with relevant services and key stakeholders who wish to be involved in developing strategies to identify and support Aboriginal and Torres Strait Islander parents during the perinatal period who have experienced complex trauma themselves to form a 'community of practice'